 The rear elevation extends the interior into the landscaped backyard with a stained cedar terraced deck and concrete steps.

-A new residence built off the foundation of a small bungalow
+A new residence for art, built off the foundation of a small bungalow